-- b) The Board and CEO have not developed a written position description for the CEO, however, a summary of his responsibilities is included in his Employment Agreement with the Company.
+- b) The Board and CEO have not developed a written position description for the CEO.
 The directors are kept fully informed of management actions that have a material impact on the operation and performance of the Company.
 All material contracts and agreements are put before the Board for approval and/or ratification.
-The Board has charged the CEO with the responsibilities for the day to day running of the Company and to propose strategic direction, policies and financial goals for the review, consideration and approval of the Board. - a) The CEO is responsible for providing an orientation for new directors.
+The Board has charged the CEO with the responsibilities for the day to day running of the Company and to propose strategic direction, policies and financial goals for the review, consideration and approval of the Board. - The CEO is responsible for providing an orientation for new directors.
 Director orientation and on-going training includes presentations by senior management to familiarize directors with the Company's strategic plans, its properties, its significant financial, accounting and risk management issues, its compliance programs, its principal officers and its internal and independent auditors. - b) The CEO is responsible for periodically providing materials to all directors on subjects relevant to their duties as directors of the Company.
 The directors attend conferences and seminars relevant to their particular expertise.